From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: A Framework for AI -based Support that Aligns with HCI Researchers' Real-Life QDA Workflows

 \subsection{\textbf{High AI Involvement}: AI-Led Workflows}

 At this level, AI takes the lead in the \ac{QDA} process, performing tasks autonomously with varying degrees of human oversight.
+However, participants raised ethical concerns, including the displacement of researchers and the risk of over-reliance on automated interpretation.
+These tensions underscore that full AI delegation remains contentious and highly context-dependent.

-\paragraph{AI with Human-in-the-Loop} AI primarily conducts \ac{QDA} tasks, while human researchers provide input, refine outputs, or make adjustments at key stages.
-As P8 noted, \textit{\enquote{The AI suggests a codebook, and I give feedback that the tool uses to make an updated suggestion.}} This role allows AI to handle much of the workload while human researchers retain control over decisions.
-Cohn et al.~\cite{cohnHumanLoopLLMApproach2024} propose a human-in-the-loop prompt engineering approach to collaborative discourse analysis.
-Dai et al.~\cite{daiLLMloopLeveragingLarge2023a} develop an LLM-in-the-loop framework to develop an initial codebook.
+\xhdr{AI with Human-in-the-Loop} In these configurations, AI performs core tasks such as initial coding or codebook generation, while researchers iteratively refine outputs through feedback.
+As P8 noted, \textit{``The AI suggests a codebook, and I give feedback that the tool uses to make an updated suggestion.''} \citet{cohnHumanLoopLLMApproach2024} propose a human-in-the-loop prompt engineering approach to collaborative discourse analysis. \citet{daiLLMloopLeveragingLarge2023a} suggest an LLM-in-the-loop framework to develop an initial codebook.
+This differs from the AI Suggestions role (\autoref{subsec:moderate}) in that here, AI drives the initial output and iteratively incorporates researcher feedback, whereas in the suggestion role, the researcher leads the analysis and AI contributes individual recommendations.